Miracle on 34th Street (1973 film): Plot

-Kris reveals to Bill that he intends for Bill to get him off, making Bill realize that Kris wants the confrontation for the sake of proving to the world that he is the one and only Santa Claus.
-An angered Bill agrees, and a commitment hearing begins in which Judge Henry Harper (Tom Bosley) and D.A.
-Thomas Mara (James Gregory) reluctantly move forward with the case despite the terrible press it's giving their political ambitions.
+Kris reveals to Bill that he intends for Bill to get him off, making Bill realize that Kris wants to prove to the world that he is Santa Claus.
+Bill agrees, and a commitment hearing begins.
+Judge Henry Harper and D.A.
+Thomas Mara reluctantly move forward despite the terrible press it is giving their political ambitions.

-During the course of the hearing, Mr. Macy is placed on the stand and upon contemplating the terrible press and lost sales if he declared his own Santa a fraud, he declares he believes in Kris and fires Sawyer before he leaves the courtroom.
-Similarly, Harper and Mara are eventually pressed to declare that Santa Claus is real when Bill points out the terrible press, but the D.A. demands that Bill prove Kris is the one and only Santa Claus.
+During the hearing, Mr. Macy is placed on the stand and, contemplating the bad publicity if he declared his own Santa a fraud, he says he believes in Kris and fires Sawyer.
+Similarly, Harper and Mara are eventually pressed to declare that Santa Claus is real, but the D.A. demands that Bill prove Kris is the one and only Santa Claus.

-Bill and Karen are about to give up on the case as hopeless when Susan gives Bill a letter to pass on to Kris, and Bill realizes that hundreds of children write to him every year.
-He quickly manipulates the court to recognize the authority of the Postal Service, and arranges the post office to deliver all of Santa's mail to the court.
-As Bill papers the court room in Kris' mail, Judge Harper dismisses the case in Kris' favor (as he quietly slips a letter of his own into the pile).
+Bill and Karen are about to give up when Susan gives Bill a letter to pass on to Kris, and Bill realizes that hundreds of children write to Santa every year.
+He quickly manipulates the court to recognize the authority of the Postal Service, and arranges for the post office to deliver all of Santa's mail to the court.
+Harper dismisses the case in Kris's favor (and quietly slips a letter of his own into the pile).

-At the celebration at the memorial home, Susan loses faith in Kris when she doesn't get her house.
-However, on the way back into New York, Bill and Karen drive her past the house she asked for, leading Susan to rush inside and find it even has the swing she asked for.
-As Karen and Bill discover Kris's distinct cane, they realize he made the arrangements and declare their love for each other.
+At the celebration at the memorial home, Susan loses faith in Kris when she does not get her house.
+However, on the way back into New York, Bill and Karen drive past the house she asked for, leading Susan to rush inside and find it even has the swing she asked for.
+As Karen and Bill discover Kris's distinctive cane, they realize he made the arrangements and declare their love for each other.